openstack/oslo.i18n/doc/source/user/guidelines.rst

 user sees* via exceptions or API calls should be marked for translation.
 However, some exceptions are used internally to signal error conditions between modules and are not intended to be presented to the user.
 Those do not need to be translated.
+Neither do log messages, as explained below.

 .. seealso::